Roman mosaic at Boscéaz near Orbe in western Switzerland, shows a pastoral scene including a herdsman blowing a horn.

 Richard Strauss used alphorn motifs in his Alpine Symphony.

-First alphorn day at Trueb in Interlaken.
+Alphorn day at Trueb in Emmental.
 There were 12 participants.
 A donation of several thousand francs enabled ten new instruments to be provided for young players.

-Second alphorn day at Interlaken.
+Second Alphorn day at Trueb.
 7 new instruments were provided.

-Third alphorn day at Interlaken.
+Alphorn day in Interlaken.
 17 participants.
 13 new instruments provided.

 Richard Strauss included parts for three alphorns in his opera Daphne, though with a footnote that the parts could be played on trombones.